open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 with low loss in the GHz frequency range can be used to make this connection (e.g. SMA cables).
 However, the connection to the headstage is usually accomplished using specialized micro-coax cable that is extremely thin and flexible.
-We generally use cables that are 0.2-0.38 mm in diameter.
+We generally use cables that are 150-300 μm in diameter.

 .. note:: Have a look at the :ref:`tethers` page for more detials on mirco-coax
     headstage tethers